cbg-ethz/V-pipe/tutorial_sarscov2.md

 Using the reports and zoom function, try to compare with the results given out by V-pipe (with bwa and ShoRAH).

 - For positions 19164 and 24323 of SRR10903401 and position 11563 of SRR10903402,
-  we should expect to see similar results in V-pipe.
+  we expect to see similar results in V-pipe.
 - For the remaining position (1821 of SRR10903401 and 26314, 26590 SRR10903402),
-  as there is very little support ( \<=  than 5 reads supporting the alt) we should expect that ShoRAH will consider the variants of poor quality and reject them.
+  as there is very little support ( \<=  than 5 reads supporting the alt) we expect that ShoRAH will consider the variants of poor quality and reject them.

 ## Larger dataset